Svetislav Pešić: National team coaching career

 Pešić led the Yugoslavian junior national team, that featured future international stars Vlade Divac, Saša Đorđević, Toni Kukoč, and Dino Rađa, to a gold medal at the 1987 FIBA World Junior Championship (which was later split into separate under-19 and under-21 events), by defeating the Team USA twice during the tournament.

-As the head coach of the senior German national basketball team, he won the gold medal at the EuroBasket 1993 (organized by Germany).

 With the FR Yugoslavian senior side, Pešić won gold medals at the 2002 FIBA World Championship, which was held in Indianapolis, and the EuroBasket 2001 (organized by Turkey).
 He stepped down from the position on 1 December 2002.

-On 28 September 2021, the Basketball Federation of Serbia hired him as the new head coach for the Serbia men's national team.
+On 28 September 2021, Basketball Federation of Serbia appointed Pešić as new head coach for the Serbia men's national team.
+He led Serbia to win the silver medal at the 2023 FIBA Basketball World Cup and bronze at the 2024 Summer Olympics.
+On 30 September 2025, his contract as national team coach expired and he stepped down from the position, following Serbia's defeat against Finland at the EuroBasket 2025.